MuriloLCN/Edu-Draw-Python/README.md

 x, y: The position to draw the image

 (Optional) width, height: The sizes to set the image to

+(Optional) force_transparency: Whether or not force transparency onto the image.
+See more details below:

 ```
 my_image = pygame.image.load('testimage.jpeg')